kimpea/product-landing-page/README.md

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
 Once you're done, submit the URL to your working project with all its tests passing.

+### Testing:

+I have passed the HTML and CSS code of this website through the W3C Validation Services - errors found have been corrected.
+This website is responsive on most popular devices' screen sizes, e.g. iPad and iPhone.
+Since this was a freeCodeCamp project, it has been passed through freeCodeCamp's test suite.
+The Code Pen for this is [here]().

+### Deployment:

+This website can be viewed [here]() via GitHub Pages.